ostjo/ostjo/README.md

 Currently, I am ...

 -   💬&ensp;learning TypeScript and Dutch
--   💅&ensp;striving to become a touch typist
+-   💅&ensp;eager to become a touch typist
 -   👀&ensp;looking for a job

 <br />